5ajaki/SPP2-Applications/20467-SPP2 - ENS Accounts powered by Unicorn.eth.md

 * Griff Green (griff.eth) - Co-founder of Unicorn.eth, Giveth, rescue.money, General Magic, Dappnode & more.
 Led the recovery efforts around TheDAO, 1st Parity Multisig, and other hacks, and was early enough in ENS to snag unicorn.eth & account.eth ![:wink:](https://discuss.ens.domains/images/emoji/twitter/wink.png?v=12 ":wink:")
 * Gardner Loulan (glou.eth) - Co-founder of Unicorn.eth 3x Founder and ex-Head of Content at CUBE3 AI a web3 security company.
 Has extensive marketing expertise from notable brands including the WWE, Wall Street Journal, and Shaq and the only Emmy award winning web3 builder I know.
 * Russell Castagnaro (rcastag.eth) - Co-founder of Unicorn.eth, ex-ETHDenver, SporkDAO board member, bringing 20+ years of e-commerce, consumer wallet & digital ID expertise.
-Built [MyColorado](https://mycolorado.state.co.us/) which serves over 1 million users as a digital ID that the police and government officials accept as legal ID.
+Built [MyColorado](https://mycolorado.state.co.us/) which serves over 1 million users as a legal digital ID.
-* Alex Griffiths (sillysausage.eth) - Head of Product. deeply experienced with consumer crypto as a former PM for Sweatcoin’s wallet onboarding millions of users to their first crypto experience.
+* Alex Griffiths (sillysausage.eth) - Head of Product. deeply experienced with consumer crypto as a former PM for Sweatcoin’s wallet onboarding over 150 million users to their first crypto experience.
 * Krati Jane (krati.eth) - CTO at General Magic with extensive expertise in Solidity, Rust, and mobile development.
 Previously led development of a gaming-focused account abstraction wallet.
 * Marko Prljic (markoprljic.eth) - Design Lead at General Magic with over a decade of UX design experience across web2 and web3, formerly Consensys.